 A short-term bond fund is another place to keep money you'll need relatively soon.
 Short-term bond funds usually contain bonds that mature in less than five years.

 In most years, you will earn a modest positive return on a short-term bond fund.
-However, it is not unheard of for returns to be negative over a 12-month period.
-For example, many short-term bond funds have negative returns thus far in 2022.
+As of November 2024, many short-term bond funds have generated positive returns, benefiting from rising interest rates and improving economic conditions.

 Bottom line